What Is Fiscal Sponsorship?

 What Qualifications Must The Project's Independent Producer Have?

-The producer must have the ability to complete the project, as demonstrated by previous experience and a clear work plan for the project being proposed.
-The producer must have a clear and realistic strategy for completion, including fundraising and a production schedule.
+The project director must be a member of Scribe Video Center and have the ability to complete the project, as demonstrated by previous experience and a clear work plan for the project being proposed.
+The project director must have a clear and realistic strategy for completion, including fundraising and a production schedule.